NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 ## Hardware

 The software is developed on the nodeMCU ESP8266 dev board.
-This board is freely available on EBay and AliExpress, at a price of around USD 5-7.
+This board is freely available on EBay and AliExpress, at a price of around USD5.
 The board features a USB port, power supply regulator and download functionality.
 Just plug it into the PC USB port and it works.

 The PIR sensors are operated from the nodeMCU 3.3V supply.
 Connect the PIR ground to nodeMCU